xieweiAlex/English_Learning/words/2024/words-Jun-24.md

 Today, Andrew Huberman is a **stiff**, **jacked** 48-year-old associate professor of neurology and **ophthalmology** at the Stanford University School of Medicine.
 His podcast is **revelatory** largely because it does not condescend, which has not been the way of public-health information in our time.
-He does not give the impression of someone diluting science to universally applicable sound bites for the slobbering masses.
+He does not give the impression of someone **diluting** science to universally applicable **sound bites** for the **slobbering** masses.
-I do have to choke back a little bit here.
+I do have to **choke back** a little bit here.
-The brain is a machine that needs tending.
+The brain is a machine that needs **tending**.
 Our cells will benefit from the careful management of stress.
-The subtext was always the same: We may live in chaos, but there are mechanisms of control.
+The **subtext** was always the same: We may live in chaos, but there are mechanisms of control.
-She was dewy and strong and in her mid-40s, though she looked a decade younger, with two small kids from a previous relationship.
+She was **dewy** and strong and in her mid-40s, though she looked a decade younger, with two small kids from a previous relationship.
-He was courtly and a bit formal, as he would later be on the podcast.
+He was **courtly** and a bit formal, as he would later be on the podcast.
-They cared immoderately about what went into their bodies.
+They cared **immoderately** about what went into their bodies.
-He was devoted to his bullmastiff, Costello, whom he worried over constantly: Was Costello comfortable?
+He was **devoted** to his **bullmastiff**, Costello, whom he worried over constantly: Was Costello comfortable?
 Sleeping properly?
-Andrew liked to dote on the dog, she says, and he liked to be doted on by Sarah.
+Andrew liked to **dote on** the dog, she says, and he liked to be doted on by Sarah. -
-“He in some ways disappeared,” says David Spiegel, a Stanford psychiatrist who calls Andrew “prodigiously smart” and “intensely engaging.”
+“He **in some ways** disappeared,” says David Spiegel, a Stanford psychiatrist who calls Andrew “**prodigiously smart**” and “intensely engaging.”
 He **puttered** around Huberman’s place, buying a juice, walking through the neighborhood, waiting for him to return.
 The relationship struck Sarah’s friends **as odd**.
 he actually enjoys the opportunity to **pull the rug out** from under you.